turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 ### Instructional Extras
 [*optional*]

-Here are some podcasts and videos to listen to and watch respectively:
+Here are some additional resources:

 - [Free Scrimba React Course](https://scrimba.com/learn/learnreact) (A good introductory overview of basic React!)
 - [Testing with Fun Fun Function](https://www.youtube.com/playlist?list=PL0zVEGEvSaeF_zoW9o66wa_UCNE3a7BEr) (This is a playlist of 7 YouTube videos on testing)